amalgam8/amalgam8/README.md

 [Travis Widget]: https://travis-ci.org/amalgam8/sidecar.svg?branch=master

-A language agnostic sidecar for building microservice applications with automatic service registration, and load-balancing
+A language agnostic sidecar for building microservice applications with automatic service registration, and load-balancing.

+An overview of the Amalgam8 project is available here: http://amalgam8.io/

 ### Architecture